Python syntax and semantics: Comments and docstrings

 The doctest standard module uses interactions copied from Python shell sessions into docstrings to create tests, whereas the docopt module uses them to define command-line options.

 Decorators

 A decorator is any callable Python object that is used to modify a function, method or class definition.
 A decorator is passed the original object being defined and returns a modified object, which is then bound to the name in the definition.
-Python decorators were inspired in part by Java annotations, and have a similar syntax; the decorator syntax is pure syntactic sugar, using @ as the keyword:
+Python decorators were inspired in part by Java annotations, and have a similar syntax; the decorator syntax is pure syntactic sugar, using @ as the symbol.
+However, unlike general attributes in most programming languages, which are used to append metadata either for the compiler or for reading at reflection, Python decorators are not used for attaching metadata, but rather as executable wrappers.